 With the videos, we wanted to learn how some of our members felt about participating in the Osher program.
 We knew we’d like to share these videos with our members and prospective members as well.
 A small group was asked if they would be interviewed on camera.
 For our participants, we sought out members who had a variety of different experiences here at Osher.
 Some primarily take classes but others also take part in book clubs, travel on day trips, or volunteer on different committees.
 A big “thank you” to the following Osher members who contributed their time and who got over their nerves long enough to share their experiences: Joyce Baron, Mike Chovonec, Dayle Dabney, Mike Flinton, George Hirschbein, Jo-Ann Pilardi, Anne Reid, Ron and Pat Stokes, and Eunice Young.

 The videos were made in collaboration with Towson University staff who work in the same division that Osher calls home, the Division of Strategic Partnerships and Applied Research.
-Our behind the scenes team included Mikey Mullen, videographer for the Center for Professional Studies and two colleagues from the Office of Partnerships and Outreach, Sharyn Grove and Arthur Smith.
+Our behind the scenes team included Mikey Mullen, videographer for the Continuing & Professional Studies and two colleagues from the Office of Partnerships and Outreach, Sharyn Grove and Arthur Smith.
 Sharyn and Arthur each helped to shape the videos before we even knew who we’d ask to participate.
 They often work with Mikey on videos that document events and promote programs within our division.
 Initially, I met with all three to discuss my vision for the videos and we talked over ways that we could capture our members’ stories and experiences at Osher.